contribsys/einhorn/README.md

 You can communicate your running Einhorn process via `einhornsh`:

     $ einhornsh
-    Welcome gdb!
+    Welcome!
 You are speaking to Einhorn Master Process 11902 Enter 'help' if you're not sure what to do.

     Type "quit" or "exit" to quit at any time